haberdashPI/german_track/_research/plans.md

 - do we compare across times (e.g. decoding better near target)
   + does decoding differ by target locus
   - does decoding differ near switches

+  questions:

+  what actual features are being used in the decoders?
+    - across

+  measure: advantage of decoding at target vs. non-target is this advantage greater for male vs. female in the object condition is this advantage similar for male vs. female in the test condition

+  measure: decoding of target
+  is decoding of the male target target better for the object vs. test condition?

+  do we see a shift across large time slices in the winning trained decoder (male, fem1, fem2) that is more pronounced for the test vs. object condition

+  wait... how does the correct response work into this? look at the behavior data, and rethink this issue

+  it's important to note that the rate of true positives is quite similar across the conditions: what differs is the number of *false* positives.
+This suggests that most of the differences in the EEG response might be found during the catch trials.

 ## verifications
     - check out the feature weightings w.r.t the stimulus features